The Beginner's Guide to Rabbit Care

 Setting Up Your Rabbit's Enclosure

-Your rabbit's home should be well-ventilated, dry and draught-free in order to avoid illness, and they should always have access to their exercise run or pen, as rabbits are most active overnight and in the late evening/ early morning.
+Your rabbit's home should be well-ventilated, dry and draught-free to avoid illness, and they should always have access to their exercise run or pen, as rabbits are most active overnight and in the late evening/ early morning.
 If you are keeping outdoor rabbits, thermal and waterproof covers can help to keep your bunnies sheltered.

-Rabbits are prey animals and need a place where they can hide when they become anxious or scared, be it tunnels or igloos, and they should have plenty of comfortable and edible bedding such as dust-free bedding hay.
 Rabbits are also very clean and will happily use it as their sole bathroom spot if given a litter tray.
-You should clean your rabbit’s designated bathroom spot once every day and clean their entire enclosure once a week to ensure they stay clean and healthy.
+You should clean your rabbit’s designated bathroom spot once daily and clean their entire enclosure once a week to ensure they stay clean and healthy.

-Letting your bunnies have the run of a room or the entire house is possible.
-You can do this with supervision or leave them out all the time.
-This is great for bunnies as it allows them to exercise as much as they want.
-However, this isn’t always possible.
-If you wish to have free-range rabbits in the house, make sure there is nothing in their reach.
-Rabbits will chew wires and practically anything else, as well as knock things over.
-So make sure everything is out of reach and that they have plenty of toys to chew and play with You can even give your rabbits a cat-scratcher to keep them entertained.
+If you wish to have free-range rabbits in the house, ensure nothing is within reach.
+Rabbits will chew wires and practically anything else, and knock things over.
+So, make sure everything is out of reach and that they have plenty of toys to chew and play with.
+You can even give your rabbits a cat-scratcher to keep them entertained.
 For furniture, you’ll want to get an anti-chew spray to discourage them from nibbling.

 Free-range rabbits will still need somewhere to hide and sleep, so you will still need an enclosure.
 Even though they are out most of the time, the rabbit cage should still be large enough for three hops across, allow them to stand up, and have a hideaway space.

-Diet
+Your Rabbit's Diet

 There are also a number of leafy greens (such as kale, broccoli, and cabbage) and certain fruits and vegetables that are perfectly safe for your rabbits to eat as a treat; however, hay is far more important for their diet.